juju/docs/src/en/charms-deploying.md

       Review whether Juju should go to the store when pointing to a local dir with non-existant charm.
 It did not for me but the old version of this doc said it should.
-      Needs explanation of resources (esp. in the local/offline charms sections).
-      Review required.
-Channnels especially
-      This page is too long.
-It should contain just basic stuff and link to sub-pages.
       Hardcoded: Ubuntu codenames
       Verify MAAS spaces example
       Bug tracking: https://bugs.launchpad.net/juju/+bug/1747998

 # Deploying applications

-The fundamental point of Juju is that you can use it to deploy applications through the use of charms (the magic bits of code that make things just work).
+The fundamental purpose of Juju is to deploy and manage software applications in a way that is fast and easy.
+All this is done with the help of *charms*, which are bits of code that contain all the necessary intelligence to do these things.
+These charms can exist online (in the
-These charms can exist in the [Charm Store](https://jujucharms.com/store) or on the file system (previously downloaded from the store or written locally).
+[Charm Store](https://jujucharms.com/store)) or on your local file system (previously downloaded from the store or written locally).

 Charms use the concept of *series* analogous as to how Juju does with Ubuntu series ('Trusty', 'Xenial', etc).
 For the most part, this is transparent as Juju will use the most relevant charm to ensure things "just work".
 This makes deploying applications with Juju fun and easy.

-## Deploying from the charm store
+## Deploying from the Charm Store

 Typically, applications are deployed using the online charms.
 This ensures that you get the latest version of the charm.
 To deploy in this way: